tomedunn/the-finished-book/_monsters/monster-damage-modifiers/monster-damage-modifiers.md

 <figure id="fig:physical-modifier-types-by-damage">
     {% include_relative fig-physical-modifier-types-by-damage-small.html %}
     {% include_relative fig-physical-modifier-types-by-damage-large.html %}
-    <figcaption>Figure 2: Percent of monsters with either resistance, immunity, or vulnerability to each physical damage type.</figcaption>
+    <figcaption>Percent of monsters with either resistance, immunity, or vulnerability to each physical damage type.</figcaption>
 </figure>

-The probability of a monster falling into each of these categories is shown in Fig. <a href="#fig:physical-modifier-types-by-damage" class="fig-ref">2</a> (above) for each physical damage type.
+The probability of a monster falling into each of these categories is shown in Fig. \figref{fig:physical-modifier-types-by-damage} (above) for each physical damage type.

 While the overall levels of immunity and resistance is on the higher side compared to the non-physical damage types, the vast majority of each can be overcome using a magic weapon, or some other kind of magical attack.